JackHast/deep-learning-challenge/README.md

 ## Contents of Repository

 This repository contains two code files located in the folder "code" mentioned above along with a folder named models that contains the four models created saved in the h5 format.
-Finally, there is a report, "report.md" that gives an in depth explanation of the process of trying to optimise the model to achieve a 75 per cent predication accuracy rate.
+Finally, there is a report, "report.md" that gives an in depth explanation of the process of trying to optimise the model to achieve a 75 per cent predication accuracy rate and folder "images" that contains images used in the report.

 ## Instructions